Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0
 			"Jump Duration"				"5.0"

-			// The Super Tank jumps this high off a surface.
+			// The Super Tank and survivors jump this high off a surface.
 			// --
 			// Minimum: 0.1
 			// Maximum: 9999999999.0